 DIY Beginner Macrame Garland Tutorial

-I recently finished today’s beginner macrame garland that I thought was perfect to share with you.
+I recently finished today’s beginner macrame garland that I thought was perfect for sharing with you.
 It’s a small enough project that you can take it with you.
 I guess it’s just like knitting.

-I’ve noticed that I have more and more natural and rustic elements sneaking into our home.
-I really don’t want it to take over completely but I can’t get enough.
+I’ve noticed that I have more natural and rustic elements sneaking into our home.
+I don’t want it to take over completely, but I can’t get enough.
 Natural fibers and wood is my jam right now.

-It’s almost like I have something scandi glam rustic boho stuff going on right now but I hate labeling it this way.
-I know that google likes those labels though because people search for them.
+It’s almost like I have Scandi glam rustic boho stuff going on right now, but I hate labeling it this way.
+I know that Google likes those labels because people search for them.
 Go figure.

 DIY beginner macrame garland with wood beads